Crossed surface flat bands in three-dimensional superconducting altermagnets

-In conclusion, we have demonstrated that crossed surface flat bands emerge in three dimensional superconducting altermagnets as a generic topological phenomenon protected by intrinsic crystal symmetries.
+In conclusion, we have demonstrated that crossed surface flat bands emerge in three-dimensional superconducting altermagnets as a generic topological phenomenon protected by intrinsic crystal symmetries.
 Also, we have shown that the crossed flat bands can be detected by means of conductance, which depends on the transport direction and can also assess the formation of topological surface arcs and Bogoliubov-Fermi surfaces.
-We have found that the zero-bias momentum resolved conductance exhibits three distinct types of power laws, offering a solid way for detecting the emergent topological phases e. g., by Doppler shift measurements as those predicted in Refs.\,\cite{TanakaJPSJ2002,TanumaPRB2002_Sep,TanumaPRB2002_Nov,Tanaka2003JPSJ}.
-Our findings also hold experimental relevance since there already exist NMR experiments in Sr$_2$RuO$_4$ \cite{pustogow2019Nature,ishida2020JPSJ} suggesting three-dimensional chiral $d$-wave superconductivity \cite{RamiresPRB2019,SuhPRR2020,maeno2024NatPhys,maeno2024JPSJ} and predictions of altermagnetism in the same system \cite{Autieri25,Ramires2025}.
-Our work, therefore, establishes three-dimensional superconducting altermagnets as an outstanding ground for realizing higher dimensional topological phases, which can also pave the way for future tunneling spectroscopy experiments in three dimensional superconductors.
+We have found that the zero-bias momentum-resolved conductance exhibits three distinct types of fundamental power laws, offering a solid way for detecting the emergent topological phases, e.\,g., by Doppler shift measurements as those predicted in Refs.\,\cite{TanakaJPSJ2002,TanumaPRB2002_Sep,TanumaPRB2002_Nov,Tanaka2003JPSJ}, ARPES \cite{RevModPhys.75.473,RevModPhys.93.025006,zhang2022angle,RevModPhys.96.015003}, and quasiparticle interference experiments~\cite{allan2012anisotropic,allan2013imaging,marques2021tomographic,wang2025NatPhys}, which would require low transparencies and low temperatures for observing the crossed flat bands; see Sec.\,E5 in End Matter.
+Our results apply to the large family of predicted 3D AMs, such as CrSb~\cite{long2026CrSb} and La$_2$CuO$_4$~\cite{LiborPRX22}, and superconducting UPt$_3$~\cite{bisset2025UPt3} and half-Heusler compounds~\cite{Brydonreview}.
+Notably, our work holds direct relevance in Sr$_2$RuO$_4$, where altermagnetism and chiral $d$-wave superconductivity are expected to coexist \cite{pustogow2019Nature,ishida2020JPSJ,RamiresPRB2019,SuhPRR2020,maeno2024NatPhys,maeno2024JPSJ,Autieri25,Ramires2025,csireYF2026directional}, being thus a promising material to test our predictions.
+Our work, therefore, establishes three-dimensional superconducting altermagnets as an outstanding ground for realizing higher-dimensional topological phases, which can also pave the way for future tunneling spectroscopy experiments in three-dimensional superconductors.
+Based on our topological analysis, we argue that found crossed flat bands are robust against symmetry-preserving perturbations, such as multi-orbital, spin-orbit coupling, and scalar disorder, while symmetry-breaking perturbations are very likely detrimental and require a thorough investigation.